raspberrypilearning/scary-spot-the-difference/worksheet2.md

 Now it's time to add the code to make your prank work!

 1. When the program starts, you want the page with the fake instructions to display.
-The purple blocks can be used to control which backdrop is showing.
+The `switch backdrop` block from the Looks tab can be used to control which backdrop is showing.

 	![Display instructions](images/start-instructions.png)